ESMWG/NoahMP-Example/README.md

 Copy `noahmp.exe` to the `NoahMP-Training` directory.

-Locate the `NoahMP-Training` directory in the command terminal.
+Locate the `NoahMP-Training` directory in a command terminal.
 If you are using WSL, all the Windows files can be accessed via `/mnt`.

 In the `NoahMP-Trainig` directory, type the following command:
 ```